Zardium/femtobox/README.md

 # femtobox
-a tiny virtual machine with a robust assembly-style language interface
+a tiny virtual machine with a language interface somewhere between Lisp and assembly

 ### features
 * 16 colors!